 - “Temporal Discounting in Psychology and Philosophy: Four Proposals for Mutual Research Aid” for Temporal Asymmetries in Philosophy and Psychology.
 Oxford University Press.

-- “Public Conversion, Private Reason and Institutional Crisis”
+- “Public Conversion, Private Reason and Institutional Crisis” in Proceedings of the American Catholic Philosophical Association.
+2019.

 - “Personal Volatility” for Philosophical Issues (supplement to Nous) 2017.